by Todd Walker

 Breath mint tin (color to match wife’s decor – I gave her three color choices.
 I’m nice like that)

 Wick – Use only material with natural fibers.
-Man-made will melt and stink.
+Man-made polyester wicks will melt.
 If you want to get all primitive, you could use cordage you made from natural fibers.
 I used what I had on hand.

 Fuel – I used the last of a bottle of olive oil in the pantry that had gone rancid.
 As Rachel Ray says, EVO.
 The benefit of this oil is that its odorless and burns without smoking.
 Also, if it’s spilled while lit, it won’t cause a flash fire like other lantern fuels.